Skip to content

 Can you use Glycolic acid with Retinol – What’s better for your skin?

-If you are a skincare freak, you must be having Retinol and Glycolic acid, the two powerhouse ingredients in your bathroom cabinets or somewhere.
-And you are confused about will Glycolic acid with Retinol work for your skin or if can it rather damage it.
+If you are a skincare freak, you must be having Glycolic acid and Retinol, the two powerhouse ingredients in your bathroom cabinets or somewhere.
+And you are confused about will Glycolic acid with Retinol work for your skin or if the combination can be rather damaging.

 Let’s see what science has to say about this